The responsibilities of the follow-up group are

 - submits a brief report to the follow-up group before the meeting, describing the progress of her/his studies, as well as the plans for the following year (from 2nd meeting onwards)

 - present his/her research plan to the wider audience at least once at a research (plan) seminar organised by the doctoral degree programme, doctoral programme or equivalent.
+In addition, graduate school recommends having another presentation approximately in the middle of the doctoral training where doctoral researcher presents obtained results and the plan how to finish the doctoral research project.

 The detailed instructions are in the forms and instructions library: